 Steep waves show significant non-linear behavior and wave amplification due to interaction with the platform legs that must be accounted for in air gap design.
 In the event of a negative air gap in harsh environments, prediction of the resulting deck impact loads becomes important.
 As oil and gas production moves into deeper waters floaters are required and deck height is limited by weight and stability requirements.
 Accurate prediction of deck clearance to the free surface and the deck impact loads is critical in predicting the performance of these structures under harsh environments.

 Computational Fluid Dynamics

-Computational Fluid Dynamics methods are widely applied across a range of industries to examine fluid flow and heat transfer behavior.
+Computational Fluid Dynamics (CFD) methods are widely applied across a range of industries to examine fluid flow and heat transfer behavior.
 CFD in combination with the Volume of Fluid (VOF) model can be used effectively in the prediction of air gap and the wave impact loads on offshore platforms.
 The VOF method can be used to accurately predict the free-surface shape and non-linear wave behavior.
-For floating systems, CFD can be coupled with FEA to predict the dynamic and structural response of the platform during wave impact
+For floating systems, CFD can be coupled with FEA to predict the dynamic and structural response of the platform during wave impact.

 Wave Interaction of a SPAR Platform

 Figure 1 shows the dynamic response of a SPAR to 10- and 20-meter waves.
 Both waves have a 20-second period and are generated using a linear wave boundary condition.
 The SPAR is modeled as a rigid body with 6 degrees of freedom at the center of mass.
 Figure 2 shows the vertical displacement of the SPAR center of mass.
 Figure 3 shows the horizontal force on the SPAR due to wave interaction.